-Parents who choose not to immunize their child based on religious tenets must annually submit to the District a signed affidavit on the form prescribed by the State of Montana.
+Parents who choose not to immunize their child based on religious tenets must annually submit to the District a signed religious exemption statement prescribed by the State of Montana.
 The form must be presented to the District prior to the child's first day of attendance.
 The statement must be maintained as part of the student's immunization records.
 The District will also accept medical exemptions as required by law.